seanTsmith/tequila/samples/bootstrap3-panels-interface-sample/text/info.md

   * Make saved/new/... real state variables
   * Make abstraction for presentation read from markup file
   * Commands should send errors to log - log should send to listeners
+  * Login needs to be singleton and close when login hit